StraToN/unofficial-escoria-reloaded/README.md

 This framework was initially developed for the adventure game [The Interactive Adventures of Dog Mendonça and Pizzaboy®](http://store.steampowered.com/app/330420) and later streamlined for broader usages and open sourced as promised to the backers of the Dog Mendonça Kickstarter campaign.

+Because of maintainability issues and to make the framework easier for new developers and bring it closer to Godot's standards, the framework was completely rewritten and optimized.

 ## Authors